Few things are as exciting as the prospect of bringing home a new puppy — especially large-breed puppies.

 There are a number of acceptable puppy foods on the market, so you’ll want to examine the labels carefully and make a careful decision.
-Three great foods that we wholeheartedly recommend include:
+A couple of great foods that we wholeheartedly recommend include:

 Food and water dishes must be kept clean, but they needn’t be fancy.
 You can even use an old set of glass or ceramic bowls from your cabinets, but you will want to dedicate these for your dog’s use only – never use the same dishes your dog does.

 However, food and water dishes aren’t very expensive, and it is easier to simply click your mouse a few times and have a pair of food dishes show up at your house.